The following article is a slight edit of an older one. After I wrote it, I updated my beliefs some ;-) and the result is the above video.

 Since this article is getting long enough, I’ll curtail the discussion of the other limiting structures for now.

-To learn more about all this, and to get my full practices of creating the most empowering structures for daily work and business, take a look at my Joyful Productivity online course.
+To dive more deeply into all this, and to study with me about empowering structures, take a look at my Joyful Productivity course.
 It’s my favorite topic.

 I look forward to seeing you create liberating structures for your work and life!